A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Global convergence analysis of the proposed new algorithm

-Suppose next that $\beta_k$ is well defined by the right-hand side of \eqref{mybeta} and that both inequalities \eqref{descent} and \eqref{ineq1} hold for some $k$.
-Note that $\beta_{k+1}$ is well defined from the assumption \eqref{descent} for $k$.
-The left-hand side of \eqref{descent} for $k+1$ is then calculated as
+Next, suppose that $\beta_k$ is well defined by the right-hand side of \eqref{mybeta}, and that both inequalities \eqref{descent} and \eqref{ineq1} hold for some $k$.
+Note that $\beta_{k+1}$ is well defined from the assumption in \eqref{ineq1} for $k$.
+The left-hand side of \eqref{descent} for $k+1$ can then be calculated as